hunej/MADToolkit/README.md

-# MADSDK: Milsig Arduino DartSoft Development Kit
+# MADSDK: Milsig Airsoft & Dartsoft Software Development Kit

 ## Summary
 This repository contains the Milsig Arduino DartSoft Development Kit, which can can be built as a dartsoft or airsoft task props box.